meettyj/Tobacco-on-Twitter/log.md

 - Training the LR model and comparing performance with the initial one
 - Grid search on LR model
 - Cross validation on LR model
+- Build SVM and Random Forest model on alcohol dataset

 # Results
 ## Alcohol Level